Donna McLeod

-Donna T. McLeod (born March 19, 1968) is a Jamaican-born American politician from Georgia.
+Donna Theresa McLeod (born March 19, 1968) is a Jamaican-born American politician from Georgia.
 McLeod is a former member of the Georgia House of Representatives from the 105th District from 2019 to 2023.
 She is the first Jamaican-American to become a Representative in Georgia.
 She defeated Republican Donna Sheldon in the 2018 election to replace retiring Representative Joyce Chandler.

-Political career and achievements
+Biography

+Early life

+On March 19, 1968, McLeod was born in Kingston, Jamaica.
+She migrated to Canada in 1977, where she grew up.
+In 1989, McLeod earned a bachelor's degree in chemical engineering from Humber College.
+She moved to Georgia in 1998 and became a US citizen in 2012.

+Career

 She served as the Committee Chair for Voter Outreach and Outreach for the Gwinnett County Democratic Party and continues to be an active member of the Gwinnett Democrats.

-Ms. McLeod was a grassroots organizer for Senator Obama’s 2008 campaign.
+McLeod was a grassroots organizer for Senator Obama’s 2008 campaign.
 In 2012, she was National Director for Voter Outreach for Black Women for Obama.

 In 2016, she ran for State House Representative, District 105, in Gwinnett County, GA.
-Ms. McLeod was endorsed by President Barack Obama.
-She lost the race by 222 votes.
-Ms. McLeod ran again for State House Representative, District 105 in 2018.
-On November 6, 2018, she was elected State Representative for District 105, winning with over 4000 votes.
-In 2018, she also earned the endorsements of both President Barack Obama and Attorney General Eric Holder.
+McLeod was endorsed by President Barack Obama.
+She lost the general election to incumbent Joyce Chandler by 222 votes.
+McLeod ran again for State House Representative, District 105 in 2018.
+On November 6, 2018, she was elected State Representative for District 105, defeating Republican Donna Sheldon and securing over 4000 votes.
+In 2018, she received the endorsements of both President Barack Obama and Attorney General Eric Holder.
+In 2020, she ran for a third time and defeated Erik Dieks.